- Shelf-stable food (e.g. baked goods, candy, confections, dried mixes, etc.)

 - Currently, inhalable industrial hemp products may not be sold in California.

 Yes.
-Under AB 45 cosmetic manufacturers that include industrial hemp as an ingredient must obtain an IHPR from the CDPH, as well as a mandatory cosmetic manufacturing registration that is referenced above.
-Cosmetic manufacturers that do not include industrial hemp as an ingredient in their product will continue to be on a voluntary registration basis.
+Under AB 45, cosmetic manufacturers that include industrial hemp must obtain an IHPR from the CDPH, as well as a mandatory cosmetic manufacturing registration that is referenced above.

 A fee schedule for an IHPR has not been determined at this time.
 The fees assessed will cover the cost of administration and implementation of this new, statewide program.

 No. IH products must be made at a suitable, commercial location.